operator-19/library-js/README.md

 # library-js

 Book Library
-- This is a JavaScript implementation of a simple book library that allows users to add new books to the library and view the list of books in the library.
-The program uses HTML and CSS to display the library in a visually appealing way.
+- library-js is a simple web application that allows you to keep track of your book collection.
+With this app, you can add, edit, and remove books, and see a list of all the books in your library.
+The app is built using HTML, CSS, and JavaScript, and uses localStorage to persist the data between sessions.

+Features
+- Add books to your library by filling out a form with title, author, number of pages, and read status
+- Edit existing books by clicking on them and updating their fields
+- Remove books by clicking on a delete button next to them
+- See a list of all the books in your library with their details
+- Data is saved to localStorage so that you can close the app and come back to it later without losing your library

 Usage
 - To add a new book to the library, click on the Add New Book button and fill out the form.